APPLY NOW

 CO4 apply the concepts of theory of wavelets for solving problems in mathematics, signal & image processing.
 3 3 2 3 3 1 2 2 3 3 3

-MAH620B ALGEBRAIC TOPOLGY CO1 Explain the fundamental concepts of algebraic topology and their role in modern mathematics and applied contexts.
+MAH620B ALGEBRAIC TOPOLOGY CO1 Explain the fundamental concepts of algebraic topology and their role in modern mathematics and applied contexts.
 3 3 2 3 3

 CO2 Demonstrate accurate and efficient use of algebraic topology techniques.
 3 3 2 3 3